 Uninsured/underinsured motorist protection is insurance that you buy to cover you when the other driver either doesn’t have auto insurance at all, or the limits of his policy are too low to cover your damages.

 Uninsured motorist coverage is a type of insurance that will pay for injuries to you and your passengers, and sometimes even damage to your vehicle if you are involved in a hit and run or an accident caused by an uninsured driver.
 For someone to be considered an uninsured driver, he must meet one of the following criteria:

 Even if uninsured motorist coverage is not legally required in every state, it is generally a smart idea to carry it.

 While uninsured motorist coverage protects you if you’re in an accident with an at-fault driver who doesn’t carry liability insurance, underinsured motorist coverage protects you when you’re in an accident with an at-fault driver whose liability limits are too low to cover the damages.
 In this situation, the at-fault driver’s insurance will typically pay for all damages up to the policy limits, and then your underinsured motorist coverage will cover the excess amount up to the limits you select.

 While many people avoid buying uninsured/underinsured coverage as a cost cutting measure, it’s usually not too expensive to add uninsured/underinsured coverage to your auto policy, and its benefits far outweigh the costs.

-If you sustained injuries in a motor vehicle accident and have questions about uninsured/underinsured coverage, contact the a personal injury lawyer at O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) today.
+If you sustained injuries in a motor vehicle accident and have questions about uninsured/underinsured coverage, contact the a personal injury lawyer at O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) today.

 Image courtesy of Pexels.